 With signs of rebirth on the horizon for European travel, LPG, its digital pass brand Go City, and long-term partner Stromma are investing in the future of the Amsterdam Pass.

 "Leisure Pass Group will be an important strategic partner to Stromma also in the future.
-Our new partnership will ensure that we utilize each other's strengths and that we create the best conditions for an even stronger city pass in Amsterdam giving all of us at the destination a strong marketing- and distribution channel to the tourist", says Carola Hoekstra, CEO Stromma Netherlands.
+Our new partnership will ensure that we utilize each other's strengths and that we create the best conditions for an even stronger attraction pass in Amsterdam giving all of us at the destination a strong marketing- and distribution channel to the tourist", says Carola Hoekstra, CEO Stromma Netherlands.

 The acquisition of the Amsterdam Pass by LPG with its Go City platform represents an increased investment in Europe, strengthening their already strong offering across the region.
 “We are excited to add Amsterdam as a destination within our Go City collection,” said CEO of Leisure Pass Group Jon Owen.
 “With a great product already established, we look forward to further enhancing Amsterdam Pass under the Go City umbrella by adding additional experiences, considerable pass management capabilities, data research and app technology, as well as offering a seamless experience for our customers and attraction partners alike.”